mautic/documentation/en/plugins/pipedrive.md

 # Command line scripts

-The scripts are try merge older contacts, but we recommend it just for the initial Mautic <-> Pipedrive data exchange.
+The scripts try merge older contacts, but we recommend it just for the initial Mautic <-> Pipedrive data exchange.
 You shouldn't use them to make updates with CRON.

 * `mautic:integration:pipedrive:fetch` – pulls the data from Pipedrive and sends it to Mautic
 * `mautic:integration:pipedrive:push` – pushes the data from Mautic to Pipedrive